-In order to be reported in I-Star, a student must have a SIS number with a current enrollment in the SIS system.
+In order to be reported in I-Star, a student must have a SIS number with a current enrollment in SIS.

 Students reported under Fund Codes L, P, or N should be enrolled in SIS under the Private School Student Indicator if they do not have a SIS number.